TheF1rstPancake/DestinyProject/blog/content/WeaponBalancing.rst

 Just by usage and kills, Thorn appears to be the most overpowered weapon in the game.
 But finding a way to normalize the data and looking at weapon efficiency shows us that these top 20 weapons are actually fairly even.
 There is a nice balance here.
 The issue is that people don't see it.
+There is this shared perception that there is one gun that is mindblowingly overpowered.
 Weapon tunning isn't so much about applying nerfs to create more balance as it is to change the perception that people have about certain weapons in order to force them to try new ones.
 Reshifting the game like this can help make the game feel new again.
 It reinvigorates the population as we hunger after the new "most powerful" weapons.